joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/22/world/europe/germany-legal-marijuana-judge.html?searchResultPosition=3

 **Cellphones Across Britain Will Blast a ‘Loud Siren-like’ Alert This Weekend**\
-`Not everyone is happy about the test warning, which will sound at on Sunday at 3 p.m.`\
+`Not everyone is happy about the test warning, which will sound on Sunday at 3 p.m.`\
 https://nytimes.com/2023/04/22/world/europe/uk-emergency-alert-system.html?searchResultPosition=4

 **Just How Rare Is a ‘Rare’ Side Effect of a Fat-Zapping Procedure?**\